Is a 1000-Watt Portable Power Station Worth It?

 EcoFlow

-This guide breaks down what a 1000W station can actually power, which features matter most, and whether it's the right fit for your needs.
+This guide breaks down what a 1000W station can power, which features matter most, and whether it's the right fit for your needs.

 What Does 1000 Watts Really Mean?

-When a power station says “1000 watts,” it typically refers to continuous output—how much power it can deliver at any one time without overheating or shutting down.
-But pay attention: it doesn’t mean the battery stores 1000 watts of energy.
+When a power station or generator says “1000 watts,” it typically refers to continuous AC output — how much power it can deliver at any one time without overheating or shutting down.

 What Can a 1000W Power Station Actually Run?